Madhushree2024/Madhushree2024/README.md

 ---

 ## 🚀 About Me
-AI & ML graduate with internship experience in full stack development and cloud-based applications, along with hands-on project work.
-Eager to start a career as a fresher and contribute in a professional environment.
+AI & ML graduate with internship experience in full-stack development and cloud-based applications, supported by hands-on project work.
+Eager to leverage this technical foundation as a fresher to build innovative solutions and contribute effectively in a dynamic professional environment.

 ---

 ## 🛠️ Skills